dotlang/language/README.md

 ```

 ### Functions
+Functions can are a piece of code which accepts a tuple (named, unnamed or literal) and returns any type.
+So any feature of a tuple/types, is supported for input or output of a function.
 ```
 func my_func1(x: int, y: int) -> float { return x/y }
 func my_func1(int) -> float { return $/3 } ;you can omit input name (like an unnamed tuple)